Saturday, 17 December 2022

 Tom Neal in a Toy Car - 1925

-The Neal boys were born in Alton Hampshire.
-Their father, Thomas, was an Assistant Manager at the local branch of lloyds Bank.
+Tom was born in Petersfield, Hampshire in April 1919, and younger brother Jimmy was born in Midhurst, Sussex two years later.
+At the time of Jimmy's birth the family were resident in Fernhurst, North Sussex , just eight miles south of Haslemere where they settled.
+Their father, Thomas, was an Assistant Manager at the local branch of Lloyds Bank.
 His wife (my Great Grandmother) is described by Jimmy as being a 'wonderful, almost saintly woman'.
 Jimmy recalls Tom 'discovering everything' before he did and had an early memory of making bows and arrows.
 He remembers Tom buying an elderly Austin Seven having saved his wages from a job at the GPO.
 In his spare time, Tom was studying for a degree in engineering.
 He also remembers Tom playing a rather elaborate joke on a posh neighbour using an imitation dog turd!

 Jimmy Left, Tom Right